DataDog/fluent-plugin-datadog/README.md

 # Fluentd output plugin for Datadog

-It mainly contains a proper JSON formatter and a socket handler that streams logs directly to Datadog - so no need to use a log shipper if you don't wan't to.
+This output plugin allows sending logs directly from Fluentd to Datadog - so you don't have to use a separate log shipper if you don't wan't to.

 ## Pre-requirements